 - Using a model, such as a number line, how would you show a friend how to add and subtract integers? - When may you have to add and subtract rational numbers in the real world?

-MP.
+Standards of Mathematical Practice MP.
 4 Model with mathematics

 MP.
 6 Attend to precision

 7.NS.1.
 Represent addition and subtraction on a horizontal or vertical number line diagram.